 You’ve now learned quite a lot about Kraken, but is it the exchange for you?
 This Kraken review is now going to help you answer that question.

-Another Kraken review might tell you that Kraken isn’t for beginners.
+Other Kraken reviews might tell you that Kraken isn’t for beginners.
 This is sort of true.
 Kraken is a big platform with lots of confusing features.
 Even expert traders can find it hard to use.

 However, I would recommend Kraken for beginners.
-Think of learning to trade on Kraken as being like learning to drive a car.
+Think of learning to trade on Kraken as if learning to drive a car.
 You’re not going to win the Monaco Grand Prix in your first lesson!
 You start small.
-You learn how to turn the engine on and get to the end of your street first, right?
+First, you learn how to turn on the engine and only then how to drive, right?

-If you start with Kraken then you won’t need to learn to use another platform.
-You can get Tier 2 verified and deposit some fiat money within minutes.
-Then you can do small and simple market trades for as long as you want.
-As you get better at trading you’ll be able to use all the other features Kraken has to offer.
+If you begin with Kraken, you won’t need to learn how to use another platform.
+You can get Tier 2 verification and deposit some fiat money within minutes.
+Then you can start making market trades for as long as you want.
+As you get better at trading you’ll be able to take advantage of all the other features that Kraken has to offer.

 Note: Margin trading is where you borrow currency to trade with.
 It means that you can make more money, but you can also lose more.
 Short selling is borrowing currency and then selling it, hoping that the price will go down.
 You then buy it back and make a profit.

-Now that you’ve read this Kraken review, you should know that it’s a big and slightly confusing platform.
-Kraken is safe, and its fees are low.
-It has a lot to offer all users, from beginner to expert.
+Now that you’ve read this Kraken review, you should know that it’s a comprehensive and slightly confusing platform.
+However, Kraken offers great features for both beginners and more advanced users, it also provides low fees, reliability and security.